 Plug Valve Working Principle

-Plug valve comprises a body with a tapered or a parallel seating into which a plug fits.
-The plug is formed with a port, the position of the port controls the amount of opening through the valve.
+The plug valve comprises a body with tapered or parallel seating into which a plug fits.
+The plug is formed with a port, and the position of the port controls the amount of opening through the valve.
 Ports are known as the openings in the valve body through which fluid can enter or leave.
-A 90 degree of the plug fully opens or closes the fluid flow.
-Plug valve is not as efficient as ball valves and can only operate fully open or closed.
+A 90-degree of plug fully opens or closes the fluid flow.
+The plug valve is not as efficient as ball valves and can only operate fully open or closed.

-The plug may be tapered, parallel, and the movement may be plain or lubricated.
+The plug may be tapered, or parallel and the movement may be plain or lubricated.
 Another variation is known as the ball plug valve, in which the plug is spherical, having circular ports rotating between circular seats of the concave section.